hmcts/design-system/app/views/components/menu/README.md

   height: 250
 })}}

-### Collapsible menu
+### Green toggle menu

-This menu is in the green primary colour and aligned right.
+This menu is aligned right and is in the primary colour because selecting an action from the menu is the primary user need.

 {{dsExample({
   name: 'menu',